UMN-EDA/TherMOS/input/README.md

   technology.
 The numbers in this file are by default for a 7nm FinFET technology from publically available literature sources and detailed information can be found in *doc/FinFET_parameters.md*.

-- *tool_config.json*: This file contains parameters that control the accuracy of TherMOS results.
+- *tool_config.json*: This file contains parameters that directly impact the accuracy of TherMOS results.
 See the *doc/UserGuide.md* for details on these variables.

 The variables in each of these files are referenced in the figure below and in *doc/* directory.